Certificate students are enrolled at Queen’s University and are therefore subject to the policies, regulations, and requirements of this institution.

 4.4.6 Adding and Dropping Courses

-In any given semester, students may make changes to the course(s) they are enrolled in without financial or academic penalty within the "Add and Drop" dates, which are outlined in the Sessional Dates for each faculty on the Office of the University Registrar website.
+In any given semester, students may make changes to the course(s) they are enrolled in without financial or academic consequences within the "Add and Drop" dates, which are outlined in the Sessional Dates for each faculty on the Office of the University Registrar website.
 Students should also consult the Office of the University Registrar for information on the academic and financial deadlines that apply past the “Add and Drop” period.

 200-level courses